Blueprint TravelersBlueprint Travelers

 One day: Casco Viejo in the morning, the Canal in the afternoon, back to Casco Viejo for dinner and drinks in the evening.

-Two days: Add Panama Viejo in the morning of day two.
+Two days: Add Panama Viejo on the morning of day two.
 Lunch at Mercado de Mariscos.
 The Amador Causeway and Biomuseo in the afternoon.
+Sunset cycle along the Cinta Costera.

 Four or more days: Add a second day trip.
 Portobelo and Isla Grande work well together.
 Valle de Anton is a full day.
 The Embera community visit is unlike anything else on this list.
-Or consider an overnight stay in the San Blas islands.
+An overnight in San Blas is the best version of that experience.

 Panama City is also the launch point for the rest of the country.
 San Blas, Boquete, Valle de Anton, and Bocas del Toro all start with a flight or a drive from here.
-Our Panama itineraries are built around that fact, if you want a day-by-day framework for the whole trip.
+Our Panama itineraries are built around that fact.

 Share This Article